bobbybudnick/SFS-Infrastructure/README.md

 WAN info document showing details such as static IP and netmask
 Credentials document showing service login details
 Gateways document that lists internet connections with different info fields
-WEBPOSITIVE_MINDER - this miscellaneous script restarts the browser on a monitor
+HAIKU_FIXUP - miscellaneous script deals with Haiku OS as network monitor
+HAIKU_REMOTE - handles one line SSH login and launches further script
+HAIKU_REMOTE_WORKER - has job of overlaying text on SSH session
 WEATHER - this miscellaneous script runs the weather on a monitor
 2. Multi WAN
 A reliable network starts with reliable Internet connections.
 However, consider